wiltonlazary/lakeFS/docs/understand/architecture.md

 The credential scheme, along with the request signing logic are compatible with AWS IAM (both [SIGv2](https://docs.aws.amazon.com/general/latest/gr/signature-version-2.html) and [SIGv4](https://docs.aws.amazon.com/general/latest/gr/signature-version-4.html)).

-Currently, the auth service manages its own database of users and credentials and does not use IAM in any way.
+Currently, the authentication service manages its own database of users and credentials and does not use IAM in any way.

 ### Frontend UI